twpol/exchange-dedup/README.md

-# exchange-dedup
+# Exchange Dedup

-A command-line tool for deduplicating emails in Exchange
+A command-line tool for deduplicating emails in Exchange.